 A good framework necessitates collaboration with other business functions to agree and define how to improve and what’s achievable.
 The result is quite simple but also powerful.

-To find out more about how holistic IT quality management can help your organization succeed, please visit the website.
+To find out more about how holistic IT quality management can help your organization succeed, including with ITSM tools, please visit the website.
 There’s also a series of related courses, for different needs, that can be found here: http://www.itqualityindex.com/courses/